jlips24/fanout-live/README.md

 http://RELAY_PUBLIC_IP:8080
 ```

-The compose setup publishes:
+The Compose setup publishes:

 - `8080/tcp` for the web UI
 - `1935/tcp` for OBS RTMP ingest

-When the app starts, it also starts the RTMP source listener automatically if a
+When Fanout Live starts, it also starts the RTMP source listener automatically
-source is enabled.
+if a source is enabled.
 Pipelines are not required just to connect OBS.

 It stores the editable config at: